microsoft/XmlNotepad/docs/help/dynamic.md

 When you have an associated [XSD schema](schemas.md), the `xsd:documentation` associated with the current node is displayed in a tooltip popup and in the Dynamic Help Tab.

-For example, the `Employee.xsd` schema contains the following annotation on the defintion of the Employee Id attribute:
+For example, the `Employee.xsd` schema contains the following annotation on the definition of the Employee Id attribute:

 ```xml
   <xs:simpleType name="EmployeeID">